devlikeapro/github-translate-action/README.md

 - `IS_MODIFY_TITLE`: whether to translate the title, the default is no. The default is to directly modify the title.
 When `APPEND_TRANSLATION` is true, the translation result will be appended to the original title.
 - `APPEND_TRANSLATION`: whether to append translation content, the default is no. By default, this Action will append the translated content as a new reply to the issue/discussion.
 When this item is true, the original content is modified and the translation result is appended, so that no notification is generated and the user is not disturbed.
 - `CUSTOM_BOT_NOTE`: When `APPEND_TRANSLATION` is false, a machine translation description tag will be added to the translated content, and you can customize this description.
+- `TARGET_LANGUAGE`: The target language to be translated into, all other languages will be translated.
+Please use the Language Code of ISO 639-3.
+Please refer to [wooorm/franc](https://github.com/wooorm/franc).
+- `TRANSLATED_LANGUAGE`: "Translated language, please refer to [google-translate-api](https://github.com/tomsun28/google-translate-api/blob/master/src/languages.js)

 ## Usage